-Data Analysis
+Data analysis

 Correct cue-target recall was considered correct recall.
-Responses were scored using the stringdist package in R. Responses with a maximum string distance of one from the correct translation were accepted as correct, responses with a string distance of two were screened for typographic errors and scored manually, and responses with a string distance of three or more were scored as incorrect.
+Responses were scored using the stringdist package in R. Responses with a maximum string distance of 1 from the correct translation were accepted as correct, responses with a string distance of 2 were screened for typographic errors and scored manually, and responses with a string distance of 3 or more were scored as incorrect.

-Intrusions were scored as incorrect recall of names from Lists 1 to 3 in the criterial test.
-Response latency can also be used as a measure of PI, where shorter response times should reflect a smaller search set, and therefore less interference (Bäuml & Kliegl, 2013; Lehman et al., 2014; Wixted & Rohrer, 1993).
+Intrusions were scored as incorrect recall of names from Lists 1-3 in the criterial test.
+Response latency can also be used as a measure of PI, where shorter response times should reflect a smaller search set, and therefore less interference (Bauml & Kliegl, 2013; Lehman, Smith & Karpicke, 2014; Wixted & Rohrer, 1993).
 However, there are several reasons why response times might differ between groups, which are unrelated to the size of the search set.
-For instance, given that testing enhances learning, shorter response times may be an artifact of better learning, rather than reflecting a mechanism underlying that learning.
+For instance, given that testing enhances learning, shorter response times may be an artefact of better learning, rather than reflecting a mechanism underlying that learning.
 Response latencies are therefore reported in the Supplemental Material.

-We report p values as well as Bayes factors (BFs) to assess the strength of evidence for the alternative hypothesis (BF{10}) or null hypothesis (BF{01}) .
-BFs were computed in JASP using Bayesian analyses of variance (ANOVAs; Rouder et al., 2017) or t tests with default priors.
+We report p-values as well as Bayes factors to assess the strength of evidence for the alternative hypothesis ( $BF{10}$ ) or null hypothesis ( $BF{01}$ ).
+Bayes factors were computed in JASP using Bayesian analyses of variance (ANOVAs) or t-tests with default priors.
 Typically, BFs between 1 and 3 indicate minimal support for the alternative hypothesis, BFs between 3 and 10 indicate moderate support, and BFs greater than 10 indicate strong support.
-However, they can also be interpreted continuously as the odds in favor of the alternative hypothesis (Wagenmakers et al., 2018).
-For Bayesian ANOVA, BFs for the main effects indicate the likelihood of the data given the main effects model relative to a null model (BF{10}) .
+However, they can also be interpreted continuously as the odds in favour of the alternative hypothesis (Wagenmakers et al., 2018).
+For Bayesian ANOVA, Bayes factors for the main effects indicate the likelihood of the data given the main effects model relative to a null model ( $BF{10}$ ).

 Analyses reported in the main text focus primarily on the criterial and cumulative tests.
 Additional analyses (including study time, interim test performance, expectancy ratings, and additional cumulative test data) are reported in the Supplemental Material and are in line with previous experiments (e.g., Yang et al., 2017).
-In the following analyses, we first tested for an overall group difference in each measure with a one-way ANOVA, followed by pairwise comparisons via independent-samples t tests.
-One-tailed t tests were conducted comparing the test groups to the restudy group, as we expected a directional effect of enhanced learning following testing compared to restudying.
-These compared the full-test to restudy group, to determine whether the FTE is replicated, and the partial-test group to the restudy group, to determine whether partial tests are sufficient to enhance learning.
-We also compared the fulltest and partial-test groups with a two-tailed independent-samples t test, to determine whether the conditions enhanced learning to the same degree.
-Holm-Bonferroni adjustments were used to control for multiple comparisons (described p values have been adjusted).
-Data from all experiments are available at the Open Science Framework (OSF; https://osf.io/3pkj4).
+In the following analyses, we first tested for an overall group difference in each measure with a one-way ANOVA, followed by pair-wise comparisons via independent samples t-tests.
+One-tailed t-tests were conducted comparing the test groups to the restudy group, as we expected a directional effect of enhanced learning following testing compared to restudying.
+These compared the Full-Test to Restudy group, to determine whether the FTE is replicated, and the Partial-Test group to the Restudy group, to determine whether partial tests are sufficient to enhance learning.
+We also compared the Full-Test and Partial-Test groups with a two-tailed independent samples t-test, to determine whether the conditions enhanced learning to the same degree.
+Holm-Bonferroni adjustments were used to control for multiple comparisons (described p-values have been adjusted).
+Data from all experiments, not including analysis code, are available at the Open Science Framework (OSF; https://osf.io/3pkj4/?view\only=678a6b8440f74194b9a206c3265660bd).
 Study materials from each experiment are listed in the Supplemental Material.

-Note.
-(A) The proportion of correct recall in the criterial test.
-(B) The proportion of intrusions out of all 12 recall attempts in the criterial test.
-(C) The proportion of correct recall in the cumulative test.
+Figure 2.
+Results from Experiment 1.
+A: proportion of correct recall in the criterial test.
+B: proportion of intrusions out of all 12 recall attempts in the criterial test.
+C: proportion of correct recall in the cumulative test.
 Error bars represent 95% confidence intervals.
-See the online article for the color version of this figure.